 Fact 3: It has the additional Vitamin B5 which helps to enhance hydration/ absorption which is normally not included in normal HA serums.

 Fact 4: Due to the temperamental nature of my eczema-prone skin, I have yet to experience any form of discomfort or skin sensitivity which is a big bonus for me!

-Short answer is, No. The fact that the product balls up is quite unsettling.
+💧 Repurchase: Despite scoring high, no, I will not be repurchasing the product.
+The fact that the product balls up is quite unsettling.
+I have resorted to only using it at night.
 I want to have the flexibility of using a product that allows me to use it both day and night (unless if it is Retinol, of course which I would only advise you on using it at night to avoid any unnecessary photo-sensitivity).

 I have opted to using The Ordinary’s “Buffet” that also contains HA and other beneficial ingredients that does not “ball up”, but of course that product is about twice the price of their HA 2% +B5.
 Will definitely write a review on that once I’ve emptied out that bottle.